 Note that 布団 (futon) can also be used when referring to other types of bedding.

-星が欲しい (I want a star) is sounded out as “hoshi ga hoshī.”
+星が欲しい is sounded out as “hoshi ga hoshī.”
 Wish upon a star!

 This one’s a bit of a tongue-twister and is difficult to say quickly.

-Even to a native Japanese speaker, a lot of Japanese puns—especially the longer Dajare—are tongue-twisters.
+Even to a native Japanese speaker, a lot of Japanese jokes—especially the longer dajare—are tongue-twisters.
 Can you say this one five times fast?

 Just don’t eat the panda, please.